-4. Start your entry at the Start Entry tab.
+4. Start your entry at the Enter Now tab.

 Things to consider when writing an entry:

 - A point to emphasise - applicants will be selected as a finalist as a result of their entry, not as a winner.
-The UK IT Industry Awards process provides every finalist with an equal opportunity to win and the decision will be made by our judges on the basis of the presentations and personal interviews on Friday 22 September.
+The UK IT Industry Awards process provides every finalist with an equal opportunity to win and the decision will be made by our judges on the basis of the presentations and personal interviews at the Judging Day in September.

 - The screening process looks to provide the best possible list of candidates for the judges to carry out 30 minute face-to-face interviews.